UMWEDU/umw-residencelife-sync/_pages/intent-to-vacate.md

 Students that are leaving campus due to an approved change to part time status must have been given permission by Dave Fleming, Assistant Dean of Residence Life and Housing.

-The <a href="https://orgsync.com/59554/forms/67386">Intent to Vacate University Housing form</a> can be accessed through MyUMW.
+The Intent to Vacate University Housing form is now called the <span style="text-decoration: underline">Petition to Cancel Housing Agreement form</span> and can be accessed through the housing portal.